Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 1. 1 Lead with portfolio size.
 If you have 3+ properties, even at different addresses, most companies will offer a volume discount of 0.5–2%.
 Make it clear upfront that this is potentially a multi-property relationship and ask what the rate is for your portfolio size.

 3. 3 Target the leasing fee, not just the management fee.
 The leasing fee is often where the real money is.
-Ask if a reduced leasing fee is available in exchange for a slightly higher monthly fee — this can be better for your cash flow if you have stable, long-term tenants.
+Ask if a reduced leasing fee is available in exchange for a slightly higher monthly fee.
+This can be better for your cash flow if you have stable, long-term tenants.

 6. 6 Compare two to three companies before signing.
 The best negotiating leverage is a credible alternative.
 Get written quotes from 2–3 property management companies in your market before making a decision.
 A competing offer is the clearest signal that a company’s pricing is negotiable.